Multi-armed bandit: Adversarial bandit

 Another variant of the multi-armed bandit problem is called the adversarial bandit, first introduced by Auer and Cesa-Bianchi (1998).
 In this variant, at each iteration, an agent chooses an arm and an adversary simultaneously chooses the payoff structure for each arm.
 This is one of the strongest generalizations of the bandit problem as it removes all assumptions of the distribution and a solution to the adversarial bandit problem is a generalized solution to the more specific bandit problems.

 Example: Iterated prisoner's dilemma

 An example often considered for adversarial bandits is the iterated prisoner's dilemma.
 In this example, each adversary has two arms to pull.
 They can either Deny or Confess.
 Standard stochastic bandit algorithms don't work very well with these iterations.
-For example, if the opponent cooperates in the first 100 rounds, defects for the next 200, then cooperate in the following 300, etc. then algorithms such as UCB won't be able to react very quickly to these changes.
+For example, if the opponent cooperates in the first 100 rounds, defects for the next 200, then cooperates in the following 300, etc. then algorithms such as UCB won't be able to react very quickly to these changes.
 This is because after a certain point sub-optimal arms are rarely pulled to limit exploration and focus on exploitation.
 When the environment changes the algorithm is unable to adapt or may not even detect the change.